elliotlarson/dev-notes/golang-notes.md

 By convention, packages take the name of their directory, so this library has a `cgi` package and a `httptest` package.
 You can have any number of files in a directory that belong to a package.

+#### Advice on package naming

+> Name your packages after what they provide, not what they contain. - Dave Cheney

+Dave Cheney has a quick blog entry about this: https://dave.cheney.net/2019/01/08/avoid-package-names-like-base-util-or-common

 #### Importing packages

 To import a library from the standard go library, you just need to use it's name: